-Felony charges in Tennessee can have a lasting impact on your reputation, livelihood, earnings, rights and yes, your freedom.
-Our Memphis Criminal Defense Attorneys have experience handling cases with over a combined 70 years of representing clients throughout Memphis, Jackson, Fayette, Tipton, Lauderdale, Hardeman and Haywood counties.
+Felony charges in Tennessee can have a lasting impact on your reputation, livelihood, earnings, rights, and yes, your freedom.
+Our Memphis Criminal Defense Attorneys have experience handling cases with over a combined 70 years of representing clients throughout Memphis, Jackson, Fayette, Tipton, Lauderdale, Hardeman, and Haywood counties.
 We have represented numerous individuals from the beginning of a criminal charge, through trials and appeals, and we regularly appear in both State Courts (General Sessions, Criminal or Circuit) and Federal Courts.
 Felonies in Memphis and Shelby County often begin "downstairs" or General Sessions at 201 Poplar and some can be resolved at that level, or they may have to go "upstairs" to Criminal Court.
-Depending on the county where the criminal charges are brought, some jurisdictions have Circuit Court that have similar jurisdiction to Criminal Court in Shelby County.
-We are able to handle cases in all of those courts, including outside of Shelby County.
+Depending on the county where the criminal charges are brought, some jurisdictions have Circuit Court that has similar jurisdiction to Criminal Court in Shelby County.
+We can handle cases in all of those courts, including outside of Shelby County.

 DUI Charges in Tennessee

 It is important to contact your attorney promptly so that you can obtain level advice and avoid developing additional anxiety from not knowing your rights or having a plan to approach the DUI case.
 Every defense and every client's situation is unique which is why it is important to promptly exercise your rights to counsel and retain an attorney to defend your case.
-If you are in need of a DUI attorney in Shelby County, Fayette County, Hardeman County, Tipton County or Lauderdale County, please contact us for consultation.
+Please contact us for consultation if you require a DUI attorney in Shelby County, Fayette County, Hardeman County, Tipton County, or Lauderdale County.

 Federal cases in Tennessee, particularly in Memphis and surrounding counties, are handled in the United States District Court for the Western District of Tennessee.
-The types of cases handled in Federal Court usually consist of drug charges, gun charges, money laundering, robbery, and certain types of fraud cases (often called white collar cases).
+The types of cases handled in Federal Court usually consist of drug charges, gun charges, money laundering, robbery, and certain types of fraud cases (often called white-collar cases).
 The federal system differs from the state system in many ways, primarily due to the sentencing laws and certain mandatory minimums that apply in federal court.
 Mandatory minimums apply if someone is convicted either through a guilty plea or at trial.
-In these types of cases, the current laws require that the judge sentence the person convicted to imprisonment, unless an exception applies.
-Because the federal laws are so unique, including the bond and detention hearing process, through the motion, trial and sentence phases, it is important to hire a federal attorney familiar with the differences that apply in federal court.
-Our law firm has decades of collective experience practicing in federal court and we are able to represent you if you are in need of a federal attorney.
+In these types of cases, the current laws require that the judge sentence the person convicted to imprisonment unless an exception applies.
+Because the federal laws are so unique, including the bond and detention hearing process, through the motion, trial, and sentence phases, it is important to hire a federal attorney familiar with the differences that apply in federal court.
+Our law firm has decades of collective experience practicing in federal court and we can represent you if you require a federal attorney.
 Contact us for a consultation if you wish to discuss additional details about your federal case.